CaoimheMcC/CaoimheMcC/content/portfolio/work6.md

 weight = 0
 +++

-As part of a Simulation and Rendering assignment during the course of my Master's degree, this lemon was completed using RenderMan and it's API.
+As part of a Simulation and Rendering assignment during the course of my Master's degree, this lemon was completed using RenderMan and it's associated API.
 It was modeled directly in RIB and shaded using OSL (Open Shading Language). <!--more-->

 ![lemon](/img/portfolio/lemonSingle.jpg)
     <br>